PrathameshRSH26/EYP6/README.md

 # 🍽️ RecipeShare – A Simple Community Recipe Platform

 **RecipeShare** is a full-stack web application where users can discover, share, and save their favorite recipes.
-Built as part of the EYP6 project, this platform helps food lovers connect through cooking.
+This platform helps food lovers connect through cooking.

 ---